Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 -------------------------------------------

-This Python script uses the Linux kernel driver for
+This Python script uses the Linux kernel driver for temperature readings.

-1-Wire sensor readings.
-The 1-Wire bus enables multiple

-temperature sensors on a single long cable.
+The 1-Wire bus enables multiple temperature sensors on a single long cable.

 The Linux kernel auto-discovers 1-Wire temperature sensors at startup.

-Different types of sensors can be connected to the same bus.
-This script logs
+You can connect different types of sensors to the same bus.
+The kernel

-data from all connected sensors.
-The kernel supports 1-Wire sensor types

-DS18S20, DS1822, DS18B20, MAX31850, DS1825, and DS28EA00.
+supports 1-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00,

+MAX31850, and DS1825.
+The latter two read type K thermocouples,

+whereas the others are semiconductor sensors.

 This script either logs temperature measurements with its own timer,

-or, alternatively, records a single data frame, suitable for periodic calls
+or, alternatively, records a single data frame, suitable for periodic

-by the cron deamon.
+calls by the cron deamon.

 For example, this crontab line invokes a data frame recording every 15 minutes: